DavideMorgante/davidemorgante.github.io/_teaching/Metodi_matematici_2024.md

 ## Lecture 5: Taylor and Laurent series, Radius of convergence, Cayley-Hamilton theorem for the power of a matrix (25/03/24)

 In the following weeks we are going to study in great details the properties of power expansions for holomorphic and meromorphic functions.
 This is a very relevant topic of this course, so I recommend coming to the tutoring classes.

+You can find the pdf of the lesson from [this link](http://DavideMorgante.github.io/files/Lezione2.pdf). **Please Note:** There is an error in the solution of the Cayley-Hamilton exercise.
+You can find the right solution from [this link](http://DavideMorgante.github.io/files/CH_corretto.pdf).

+Here you can find some [notes on Cayley-Hamilton theorem](https://web.mit.edu/2.151/www/Handouts/CayleyHamilton.pdf).